-Abstract: We present a Lattice Boltzmann Method (LBM) for multiphase flows with high viscosity and density ratios.
+Abstract: We presented a Lattice Boltzmann Method (LBM) for multiphase flows with high viscosity and density ratios.
 Following Banari et al. (2014), the motion of the interface between fluids is modelled by solving the Cahn-Hilliard (CH) equation with LBM.
 Incompressibility of the velocity fields in each phase is imposed by using a pressure correction scheme.
-We use a unified LBM approach with separate formulations for the phase field, the pressure-less Navies-Stokes (NS) equations and the pressure Poisson equation required for correction of the velocity field.
+We used a unified LBM approach with separate formulations for the phase field, the pressure-less Navies-Stokes (NS) equations and the pressure Poisson equation required for correction of the velocity field.
 The implementation has been verified for various test cases.
-Here, we present results for some complex flow problems including two dimensional single and multiple mode Rayleigh-Taylor Instability (RTI).
-Also, we present the evolution of the height of a standing wave for both high and low viscosity and density ratios.
+Here, we presented results for some complex flow problems including two dimensional single and multiple mode Rayleigh-Taylor Instability (RTI).
+Also, we presented the evolution of the height of a standing wave for both high and low viscosity and density ratios.

 Wednesday 21 March: Multi-state models for observed and latent cognitive function in the older population

 - Speaker: Ardo van den Hout, Department of Statistical Science, University College London

 Abstract: Due to the ageing population there is a growing interest in the statistical modelling of cognitive function in old age.
 When analysing longitudinal data on ageing, lost to follow-up because of death cannot be ignored.
 One option is to model survival and change of cognitive function jointly by specifying submodels for the two processes and linking these models by individual-specific random effects.
 Another option – and the topic of this seminar – is to use a continuous-time multi-state survival model where a series of living states is defined by the level of cognitive function and an additional dead state is included.
 This multi-state approach is quite general and can be used in many other applications in biostatistics, social statistics, and demography.